aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 }
 ```

-Here is the default  sendEmailVerificationNotification implementation in the `MustVerifyEmail` trait:
+The `Illuminate\Auth\MustVerifyEmail` trait contains the default implementation of the sendEmailVerificationNotification method shown here:

 ```php
 namespace Illuminate\Auth;